kennyluk/tesla-sei/README.md

 # Tesla SEI Visualizer 🏎️⚡

 A high-performance, client-side web application for visualizing and exporting Tesla dashcam telemetry.
+All processing happens locally in your browser—no video/SEI data is uploaded.

 **Try it out now: [https://carter437.github.io/tesla-sei/](https://carter437.github.io/tesla-sei/)**